 Hackers are a big problem for cyber security, compromising even well-known retailers like Target.
 So, it seems natural that customers are hesitant to divulge their credit card information to anyone.

 Giving customers a variety of payment alternatives is another approach to increase their level of confidence when making a purchase from you.
-Some consumers merely flavor some payment options over others.
+Some consumers merely flavour some payment options over others.

 Providing PayPal, for instance, serves as a safe financial gateway that many clients choose to utilise since they believe it offers another level of security.